Ron DeSantis 2024 presidential campaign: Initial stages and opposition

 The Trump campaign sought to directly attack DeSantis, with the two campaigns often employing imagery generated by artificial intelligence (AI) or other synthetic media.
 Days after DeSantis announced his candidacy, prominent Trump allies—such as his son, Donald Trump Jr.—shared a scene of The Office episode "The Negotiation" with DeSantis's face digitally imposed onto Michael Scott's face; the scene involved a meeting with Scott and Darryl Philbin in which Scott wears a women's suit and is called out for it.
 Shortly thereafter, the DeSantis campaign used a sequence of images featuring Trump with former National Institute of Allergy and Infectious Diseases director Anthony Fauci in a campaign commercial.
 While some of the images are real, the DeSantis campaign interspersed the sequence with AI-generated images of Trump kissing and hugging Fauci, as first noted by Agence France-Presse.
-Congresspersons and Trump allies J. D. Vance and Marjorie Taylor Greene criticized the advertisement, with Greene asking for its removal.
+Congresspersons and Trump allies JD Vance and Marjorie Taylor Greene criticized the advertisement, with Greene asking for its removal.
 Rapid response director Christina Pushaw posted an AI-generated image of DeSantis riding a rhinoceros, referencing the pejorative term Republican in Name Only (RINO).
-Despite remaining allies during the COVID-19 pandemic, Trump and DeSantis have disagreed with each other's handling of the pandemic.
+Despite remaining allies during the COVID-19 pandemic, Trump and DeSantis disagreed with each other's handling of the pandemic.
 Trump has released advertisements with DeSantis—dubbed "Lockdown Ron"—issuing stay-at-home orders.
-The two men's feud has extended into Never Back Down mockingly following Trump in a bus.
-In a series of Truth Social posts, he claimed that DeSantis is attempting to "get out" of the 2024 presidential election.
+The two men's feud extended into Never Back Down mockingly following Trump in a bus.
+In a series of Truth Social posts, Trump claimed that DeSantis is attempting to "get out" of the 2024 presidential election.
 Trump launched a "Farmers for Trump" coalition in June, criticizing DeSantis's stance on the Renewable Fuel Standard and questioning his support for the agricultural industry, particularly in Iowa.
-DeSantis has also faced opposition from Rupert Murdoch's media outlets.
+DeSantis also faced opposition from Rupert Murdoch's media outlets.
 Fox News's Will Cain and Maria Bartiromo questioned DeSantis on the vitality of his campaign, while The Wall Street Journal criticized him for an immigration bill he signed in May and the New York Post has covered his campaign struggles.